 February is a very active month in the garden.
 But, with action comes reward.
 You must plant before you harvest and prepare before you succeed.
 Invest in your garden now to reap the benefits throughout the year.

-Not to be missed: Paraic will feature live on Ireland AM (9.30am) and Newstalk (11.30am) on Wednesday 13th of February.
-He will also be back with his weekly gardening show on Midwest radio, commencing on Saturday March 2nd from 9am to 10am.
+Not to be missed: Paraic will feature live on Ireland AM (9.30am) on Wednesday 5th February and on the Pat Kenny Show on Newstalk (11.30am) on Wednesday 12th February.
+He will also be back with his weekly gardening show on Midwest radio, commencing on Saturday March 14th from 9am to 10am.